top of page

 We only accept one dog at a time into our Board & Train program.
 This allows us to truly focus on your dogs training and give them the absolute best.
 It also means our spots are very limited!

-Is my dog a good fit for Adventure Mornings?
+Is my dog a good fit for Walks?

-Most dogs are a great fit for Day Training!
-We are not able to take extreme aggression cases, but Adventure Mornings are open to pretty much everything else.
+Most dogs are a great fit for walks!
+We are not able to take extreme aggression cases, and we recommend reactive pups start with tutoring sessions, but they are welcome to join walks after completing tutoring.

 Where does my dog go?